 Phys 102: Introduction to Astronomy (with Lab)

 - People of every time and culture have studied the skies, named the arrangements of stars and used the apparent motions of the sun and moon to mark time.
 This course, designed for the non-scientist, surveys the known contents of the universe with the objective of giving the student familiarity with them.
 The dynamic natures of celestial objects are also explored by study of their motions, interactions and evolutions.
 To foster appreciation for the methods of science, attention is given to western culture's slow path toward understanding the cosmos and our place within it.
 This course is taught in studio format; lectures are combined with laboratory experiences, fostering interaction among the students and instructor.
-There is no prerequisite for this course which satisfies the natural science with lab distribution requirement (NSC).
+Major credit restricted.

 Phys 103, 104: College Physics I & II

 - This course is designed to provide a general survey of physics.
 It emphasizes the relationship between basic physical principles and observations, both in the laboratory and in everyday events around us.
 It covers topics in mechanics, wave phenomena, electricity and magnetism, and modern physics.
 The mathematical level of presentation assumes elementary algebra and basic trigonometry.
 While it serves as the appropriate physics course for students in the life sciences, it is designed to be accessible to all who have an interest in the subject.
-It can be used to fulfill the natural science distribution requirement (NSC).
-One laboratory period per week in addition to class work.
+There is one laboratory period per week in addition to class work.

 Phys 105, 107: Energy

 - This course explores the nature of energy, its application in modern society and a variety of issues associated with that use.
 The course covers the physical principles of energy, particularly of electrical energy, electromagnetic (optical) energy, nuclear energy and thermodynamics.
 We discuss the role of energy in society, fossil fuels, electric power plants, automobiles, global warming and the ozone layer and energy conservation; other topics may include nuclear, solar and other sources of energy.
 This course makes extensive use of elementary algebra and scientific notation.
-Physics 107 has a lab component and fulfills the natural science with lab distribution requirement; 105 is taught in a lecture format with shorter integrated lab activities and fulfills the natural science distribution requirement.
-There are no prerequisites for this course.
+Physics 107 has a lab component; 105 is taught in a lecture format with shorter integrated lab activities.
+One of these courses is typically offered every other year.
 Also offered as Environmental Studies 105, 107.

 Phys 110: The Scientific Revolution

-- This course covers the development of scientific thought in the period 1500-1725.
+- This course covers the development of scientific thought in the period 1500 to 1725.
 It examines the changing views of nature in the fields of anatomy and physiology, astronomy, and physics.
 Although the primary focus is on specific scientific developments, they are discussed with the context of concurrent social, economic and religious changes.
-There are no prerequisites for this course, which can be used to fulfill the science studies distribution requirement (SST).
 Major credit restricted.
 Also offered as History 110 and through European Studies.

 Phys 112: Global Climate

 - Climate is perhaps the single most important and pervasive factor controlling global ecosystems and human well-being.
 This interdisciplinary course examines global climate from an historical perspective, beginning with the formation of the solar system and continuing through geologic time to the present.
 Topics covered include the development of the atmosphere; the workings of the global "heat engine" of atmosphere, oceans, and continents; evidence for past climate change; causes of global climate change; the effects of climate change on human evolution, and the effects of human evolution on the global climate system.
-This is a team-taught studio lab course satisfying the natural science distribution requirement (NSC).
-Also offered as Geology 112 and Environmental Studies 112 and through Global Studies.
+This is a studio lab course.
+Also offered as Geology 112 and Environmental Studies 112.

 Phys 151, 152: University Physics

 - Organized according to the major unifying principles of physics, University Physics is a general study of conservation laws, Newtonian dynamics, special relativity, electricity and magnetism, thermal and statistical physics and the quantum nature of light and matter.
 The material is presented at the level of elementary calculus.
 There is one laboratory period per week in addition to class work.
-These courses are recommended for all students majoring in the physical sciences.
+These courses are recommended for all students majoring in the physical sciences or completing the 3+2 engineering program.
 Corequisite: Math 135 (Calculus I), 136 (Calculus II).

 Phys 221, 222: Modern Physics